amiegirl/Data_Analyst_Portfolio_Projects/Ms_Power_BI_Projects/Fashion_Data_Analysis/README.md

 ![Rating_Demand_vs_Price](https://github.com/amiegirl/Data_Analyst_Portfolio_Projects/assets/81017006/751ce50c-fb00-476f-85e1-3b3273c11cb5)

 # Conclusion
-This project has uncovered various areas where data analytics can be utilized and implemented, including: (1) predicting product demand; (2) determining the relevant production scale and reducing unnecessary waste; (3) investigating and improving the consumer experience; (4) enhancements in business performance.
+This project has uncovered various areas where data analytics can be utilized and implemented, including: (1) predicting product demand; (2) determining the relevant production scale and reducing unnecessary waste; (3) investigating and improving the consumer experience; and (4) enhancements in business performance.